 The evacuation zone layer shows evacuation data for all of Harris County, where Houston is located.

-- Click the arrow in the search bar and choose Add a boundary.
+- On the ribbon, in the search bar, click the arrow and choose Add a boundary.

 If you don't see a search bar, resize your window.

 - In the search bar, type Houston, TX and press Enter.